 “However, this study cannot prove that high folate intake caused the lower sperm aneuploidy levels, only that there is an association.
 This is the first study of its kind and the results indicate the need for further research, especially a randomised controlled trial, on this topic.”

 The researchers found no consistent associations between intakes of zinc and the other vitamins and sperm aneuploidy.

 Prof Eskenazi said: “While the importance of maternal diet on reproduction, especially folate intake, is well known, the results of our study suggest the importance of studying paternal nutrition when considering male-mediated developmental consequences.
 In previous studies, we and others have shown that paternal micronutrient intake may contribute to successful conceptions by improving the quality of the sperm.
 This study is the first to suggest that paternal diet may play a role after conception in the development of healthy offspring.”

-Ms Suzanne Young, a researcher in Prof Eskenazi’s group and the study co-ordinator, said: “Increasing folate intake can be as simple as taking a vitamin supplement with at least 400 micrograms of folate or eating breakfast cereal fortified with 100% of the RDA for folic acid.
+Suzanne Young, a researcher in Prof Eskenazi’s group and the study co-ordinator, said: “Increasing folate intake can be as simple as taking a vitamin supplement with at least 400 micrograms of folate or eating breakfast cereal fortified with 100 per cent of the RDA for folic acid.
 In addition, green leafy vegetables, such as spinach, can have up to 100 micrograms of folate per serving.”

 Pulses include foods such as beans, chickpeas and lentils.

 The association of folate, zinc and antioxidant intake with sperm aneuploidy in healthy non-smoking men.
 Doi:10.1093/humrep/den036.

 Sperm aneuploidy can have a number of consequences, ranging from failure to conceive, miscarriages or children born with conditions such as Down syndrome, Turner syndrome and Klinefelter syndrome.